Kirk Cousins: Personal life

 Cousins is a practicing Evangelical Christian.
 He married Julie Hampton on June 28, 2014, in Atlanta, Georgia.
-As of 2019, Cousins and his wife have two sons, Cooper and Turner.
+As of 2026, Cousins and his wife have two sons, Cooper and Turner.

 During his time with the Redskins, Cousins earned the nickname "Captain Kirk" from the media for his presence as a leader, referencing the Star Trek character.

 Cousins is a cousin of Major League Baseball pitcher Jake Cousins.
-He has also supported Compassion International and its "Fill the Stadium" initiative.
+He has supported Compassion International and its "Fill the Stadium" initiative.

 Cousins was recorded on and off the field during the 2022 and 2024 NFL season for a Netflix and NFL Films documentary series, Quarterback, which debuted on Netflix on July 12, 2023 (Season 1) and July 12, 2025 (Season 2).